There are a few types of Dental Insurance Plans available that provide multiple options for Dental Coverage.

-The typical dental insurance premium is $25-$50 per a month.
+The typical dental insurance premium is $25-$50 per month.
 It depends on the insurance company, your age and the plan you choose.

-How Benefits are Paid?
+How are Benefits Paid?

-- Are benefits paid as a percentage of UCR (Usual, Customary and Reasonable) charges or as a percentage of the actual charges?
+- Are benefits paid as a percentage of UCR (Usual, Customary and Reasonable) charges or as a percentage of the actual fees?
 The UCR-base method (UCR is always a portion of the actual expenses) is far more prevalent.